This page contains useful information pertaining to the current school year.

 For more information, please see Derby City Council - Schools - Transport.

-Go4Schools is a website which can be used by LCS staff, pupils and their parents to track pupil progress throughout the school
+Go4Schools is a website which can be used by LCS staff, students and their parents to track student progress throughout the school

 You can navigate to the Go4Schools site by clicking the folliwing link: